Girish1704/hack-to-skill/HR policy & talent-insights-assistant/getting-started.md

-## Getting Started with challenge
+# Getting Started with challenge

-Welcome to hack to skill: Intelligent IT Support Assistant challenge , We've prepared a seamless environment for you to explore and learn.
+Welcome to hack to skill: Build an HR Policy & Talent Insights Assistant using Microsoft Copilot Studio and Azure AI Foundry challenge , We've prepared a seamless environment for you to explore and learn.
 Let's begin by making the most of this experience.

 ### Accessing Your challenge Environment